-4. Rotation of a rigid body
+4 Rotation of a rigid body

-- understand and use the definition of the moment of inertia of a system of particles about a fixed axis as $\sum mr^2$ and the additive property of moment of inertia for a rigid body composed of several parts (the use of integration to find moments of inertia will not be required); - use the parallel and perpendicular axes theorems (proofs of these theorems will not be required); - recall and use the equation of angular motion $C = I\hat{\theta}$ for the motion of a rigid body about a fixed axis (simple cases only, where the moment C arises from constant forces such as weights or the tension in a string wrapped around the circumference of a flywheel; knowledge of couples is not included and problems will not involve consideration or calculation of forces acting at the axis of rotation); - recall and use the formula $\frac{1}{2}I\omega^2$ for the kinetic energy of a rigid body rotating about a fixed axis; - use conservation of energy in solving problems concerning mechanical systems where rotation of a rigid body about a fixed axis is involved.
+- understand and use the definition of the moment of inertia of a system of particles about a fixed axis as $\sum mr^2$ and the additive property of moment of inertia for a rigid body composed of several parts (the use of integration to find moments of inertia will not be required); - use the parallel and perpendicular axes theorems (proofs of these theorems will not be required); - recall and use the equation of angular motion $C = /\theta$ for the motion of a rigid body about a fixed axis (simple cases only, where the moment C arises from constant forces such as weights or the tension in a string wrapped around the circumference of a flywheel; knowledge of couples is not included and problems will not involve consideration or calculation of forces acting at the axis of rotation); - recall and use the formula $\frac{1}{2}/\omega^2$ for the kinetic energy of a rigid body rotating about a fixed axis; - use conservation of energy in solving problems concerning mechanical systems where rotation of a rigid body about a fixed axis is involved.

-5. Simple harmonic motion recall a definition of SHM and understand the concepts of period and amplitude; use standard SHM formulae in the course of solving problems; set up the differential equation of motion in problems leading to SHM, recall and use appropriate forms of solution, and identify the period and amplitude of the motion; recognise situations where an exact equation of motion may be approximated by an SHM equation, carry out necessary approximations (e.g. small angle approximations or binomial approximations) and appreciate the conditions necessary for such approximations to be useful.
-STATISTICS (Sections 6 to 9) 6.
-Further work on use the definition of the distribution function as a distributions probability to deduce the form of a distribution function in simple cases, e.g. to find the distribution function for Y, where $Y = X^3$ and X has a given distribution; understand conditions under which a geometric distribution or negative exponential distribution may be a suitable probability model; recall and use the formula for the calculation of geometric or negative exponential probabilities; recall and use the means and variances of a geometric distribution and negative exponential distribution.
+Simple harmonic motion recall a definition of SHM and understand the concepts of period and amplitude; use standard SHM formulae in the course of solving problems; set up the differential equation of motion in problems leading to SHM, recall and use appropriate forms of solution, and identify the period and amplitude of the motion; recognise situations where an exact equation of motion may be approximated by an SHM equation, carry out necessary approximations (e.g. small angle approximations or binomial approximations) and appreciate the conditions necessary for such approximations to be useful.
+STATISTICS (Sections 6 to 9) Further work on use the definition of the distribution function as a distributions probability to deduce the form of a distribution function in simple cases, e.g. to find the distribution function for Y, where $Y = X^3$ and X has a given distribution; understand conditions under which a geometric distribution or negative exponential distribution may be a suitable probability model; recall and use the formula for the calculation of geometric or negative exponential probabilities; recall and use the means and variances of a geometric distribution and negative exponential distribution.

-7. Inference using normal and t -distributions formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test; calculate a pooled estimate of a population variance from two samples (calculations based on either raw or summarised data may be required); formulate hypotheses concerning the difference of population means, and apply, as appropriate: a 2-sample t-test, a paired sample t-test, a test using a normal distribution, (the ability to select the test appropriate to the circumstances of a problem is expected); determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t-distribution; determine a confidence interval for a difference of population means, using a t-distribution, or a normal 8. χ2-tests fit a theoretical distribution, as prescribed by a given hypothesis, to given data (questions will not involve lengthy calculations);
+7 Inference using normal and t-distributions

+- formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test; - calculate a pooled estimate of a population variance from two samples (calculations based on either raw or summarised data may be required); - formulate hypotheses concerning the difference of population means, and apply, as appropriate: - a 2-sample t-test, - a paired sample t-test, - a test using a normal distribution, (the ability to select the test appropriate to the

+(the ability to select the test appropriate to the circumstances of a problem is expected);

+- determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t-distribution; - determine a confidence interval for a difference of population means, using a t-distribution, or a normal distribution, as appropriate.